serhiichuk/vue-cli-plugin-clm-helper/README.md

     `Boolean`, enable/disable auto preventing swipes between flows

-    *:information_source: At the moment, work only with MI Touch.*
+    *:warning: At the moment, work only with MI Touch.*

     ```
     clm: {